 July 11 Tule Ponds: Chemistry Basics - What makes a healthy environmental, Spectrophometer, pH, probes

 July 12 Tule Ponds:Microorganism - Water and Soil (Freshwater)

 July 13 Children's Natural History Museum - Extinction and Geologic Evolution

 July 14 Fremont Earthquake Exhibit, Stivers Lagoon - Influence of tectonics on evolution

 Tule Ponds at Tyson Lagoon will be used for basic training on spectrophotometers (chemical analysis); ecology, and methods of restoration.
 We will also do work at California Nursery Historical Park learning about native and non-native trees and how to take care.
 We will also do work at Masonic Home taking care of the trees and learn about larger scale composting and reforestation.
 We also will have an opportunity to look at several other sites.
 Scientific illustration techniques will also be a component of this year’s training.
 If students may continue with projects during the 2017-18 school years.

 This internship is meant for students who are serious about science and applying their knowledge to solve problems.
-Applications should include the following information in an email or word document and sent to Dr.Blueford (firstname.lastname@example.org).
-Deadline is April 1, and acceptance emails will be sent by April 15, 2017.
+Applications should include the following information in an email or word document and sent to Dr.Blueford (email@example.com).
+Deadline has passed.
+Applications for next year will be available in February, 2018..
 Some students will be able to continue projects during the school year (2017-18). .

 After training students are eligible to continue with research projects funded by Alameda County Flood Control and Water Conservation District and Math Science Nucleus.
 Throughout the year students work on different projects from chemical testing, recording species abundance, working with compost, and many other environmental projects.